Welding Defects Guide: Types, Causes and Prevention

 How to prevent

-Porosity images
+Porosity welding defect images

 The robotic GMAW process on stainless steel exhibits significant porosity defects, likely due to shielding gas inconsistencies, oxidation, or entrapped contaminants.
 The instability in bead formation suggests inadequate process control, emphasizing the need for optimized welding parameters and environmental shielding conditions to mitigate gas entrapment.

-GMAW - Short Circuit - Butt Weld - Trailing Side View - Porosity Defect
+GMAW Defect - Short Circuit - Butt Weld - Trailing Side View - Porosity

 This video captures a GMAW short-circuit process on a butt weld, filmed from a trailing side view.
 The welding arc is active, but porosity defects are consistently visible along the bead.
 These defects were caused by surface contamination in the middle section of the weld.